rdkcentral/BartonCore/docs/device-service-design.md

 ## Subsystems
 Subsystems in Device Service provide access to lower level parts of the stack in a manner safe for concurrent use by device drivers.
-Currently Zilker has a subsystem for Zigbee, Matter, and Thread.
+Currently Barton has a subsystem for Zigbee, Matter, and Thread.
 Future subsystems for BLE and others are possible.

 ## Database
-Device Service stores all of its configuration in /opt/etc/storage/devicedb (on RDK devices it is /nvram/icontrol/etc/storage/devicedb).
+Device Service stores all of its configuration in individual files.
 An example directory listing is:

 ~~~
 000d6f000f2081e7  000d6f000f4839e3  000d6f000f4877bc  000d6f0010abe463  systemProperties